 What’s in the Vanguard VRIF ETF portfolio?

-Here is the geographic breakdown of VRIF …
+Here was the initial geographic breakdown of VRIF …

 - Canada – 35%